slms4redd/portal/README.md

 From the root of the repo:

   ```
-    #user@host$ cd src
     #user@host$ mvn clean install
   ```

-the deploy the war in a tomcat6/java7 container.
+then deploy the war in a tomcat7/java7 container.

 A ready test environment can be setup running this [cookbook](https://github.com/slms4redd/chef-slms-portal) on a fresh Ubuntu 12.04.5 Virtual Machine or using Vagrant.